mmann1123/pyGIS/pygis/docs/e_window_operations.md

 These moving windows can also be called filters or kernels.
 They can be of many different sizes and shapes (the most common is 3-cell-by-3-cell rectangular window) and can have different or the same values for each cell.
 The center of the filter can be called the target cell or the center pixel, and the surrounding cells are referred to as the neighbors.

-The filter passes through each non-edge cell in the raster.
-For a pass, each cell in the filter is matched with a cell from the input raster based on their location relative to the center pixel (e.g., a cell that is 1 to the left of the center pixel on the input raster is matched with the cell that is 1 to the left of the center pixel on the filter).
-The filter then pulls the values from the neighboring cells and the center pixel itself, performs a calculation based on the filter values, reports that resulting value back to the identical location of the original pixel, moves to the next pixel, and repeats the process.
+The filter passes through all *non-edge* cells in the raster.
+During each pass of the filter, the center cell is updated based on the cells adjacent to it.
+In the `3x3` filter example, the center cell is updated by the eight cells that neighbor it.
+The filter then pulls the values from the neighboring cells and the center pixel itself, performs a calculation based on the filter values (e.g., calculates the mean), reports that resulting value back to the identical location of the original pixel, moves to the next pixel, and repeats the process.

 ```{figure} ../_static/img/raster_sliding_window.jpg
 :name: Sliding Window Operations
 Sliding window operations move across an entire raster.
 ```

 The filter values can essentially be any number--they can be the same across the filter or be all different.
-The values determine how the output is calculated (equation below assuming a `3x3` filter):
+The values determine how the output is calculated (equation below assuming a `3x3` filter for nine cells total in the kernel):

 $$
     X_{w} = \sum_{i=1}^{9}X_{i}k_{i}